 Rome enjoys a Mediterranean climate with mild, humid winters and warm, dry summers.
 The average winter temperature is 54 degrees F and the average summer temperature is 86 degrees F.

 There are no beaches within Rome, but a number of beautiful Mediterranean cities, including Santa Marinella and Santa Severa are a short drive from the city.
-Anzio is also known for its gorgeous beaches, clocking in an hour outside of Rome.
+Anzio is also known for its gorgeous beaches, clocking in an hour outside of the city.

 Activities & Tourist Attractions